-The project, which is set to complete in spring 2020, will see Broadwater transformed into a “modern and liveable home away from home” with charter capability, according to the owner’s brief.
+The project, which saw Broadwater transformed into a “modern and liveable home away from home” with charter capability, included a four metre extension.

-New exterior and interior styling will be undertaken by Adam Voorhees, who previously worked with the owner on the refit of his other classic Feadship, while MCM Newport’s Peter Wilson will oversee the project.
+New exterior and interior styling was penned by Adam Voorhees, who previously worked with the owner on the refit of his other classic Feadship.

-Work will include a four-metre extension of the hull, including a re-styled stern, to expand the aft deck and beach club amenities.
-Meanwhile, the sundeck has been rebuilt with a new composite mast and hardtop, as well as a large spa pool, bar area and day head.
+Meanwhile, the sundeck was rebuilt with a new composite mast and hardtop, as well as a large Jacuzzi, bar area and day head.

-The refit will see an overhaul of the guest and crew areas too, with a more contemporary interior.
-Materials such as oak, open grain black walnut, patinated bronze and textured Serpeggiante and Portoro will feature throughout, with soft furnishings in tactile cashmere, silks, leathers and linens.
+The refit saw the overhaul of the guest and crew areas too, with a contemporary interior replacing the formely traditional one.
+Materials such as oak, open grain black walnut, patinated bronze and textured Serpeggiante and Portoro now feature throughout, with soft furnishings in tactile cashmere, silks, leathers and linens.
 New teak and furniture were supplied for the main and bridge decks.

-Last but not least, the superstructure and hull will be repainted to a new blue and white colour scheme while the yacht’s classification will be changed from private to commercial use.
+Last but not least, the superstructure and hull were repainted to a new blue and white colour scheme for a more contemporary exterior look.

 Launched in 1994, Broadwater was designed by Frits De Voogt with interiors penned by John Munford.
 She was acquired by her new owner at the end of 2018, who also owns another classic Feadship by the same name.